 Our standard entry requirements are listed below.
 Lower offers can be made based on demonstrated interest and aptitude for the subject (typically AAB).

-IT or Engineering Diploma: Grade A (plus A or above in A-level Mathematics).
+IT or Engineering Diploma: Grade A (plus A or above in A-level Mathematics or Computing).

 IB: 35 points overall, with 18 points at higher level to include 5 points in higher level Mathematics.